dl-lim/dbt_datawarehouse/README.md

 `/archive/` is where superseded SQL files go for reference.

-This repo is uploaded with full permission from the owner and is free for use and modification
+This repo is uploaded with full permission from the owner and is free for use and modification, please notify me.